 The FAST Act and subsequent federal regulations required MPO's to develop performance targets in this category or agree to support the safety performance targets developed by GDOT in terms of planning and programming of projects before the initial deadline of November 12, 2018.
 Targets in this group are required to be adopted every 4 years thereafter, with a revision possible at the 2-year mark.
-The VLMPO agreed on September 5, 2018 to support the performance targets developed by GDOT with a resolution amended into the 2040 Long Range Transportation Plan and the FY 2018-2021 Transportation Improvement Program.
+The MPO agreed on September 5, 2018 to support the performance targets developed by GDOT with a resolution amended into the 2040 Long Range Transportation Plan and the FY 2018-2021 Transportation Improvement Program.
 The table below shows the targets adopted on September 5, 2018.

-National Safety Performance Measures Description GDOT PM2 2-Year & 4- Year Targets Percentage of Interstate Pavement in Good Condition Interstate pavement rated as 'Good'will be considered for potential pavement preservation treatments to maintain the 'Good' rating.
+National Safety Performance Measures Description GDOT PM2 2-Year & 4- Year Targets Percentage of Interstate Pavement in Good Condition Interstate pavement rated as 'Good' will be considered for potential pavement preservation treatments to maintain the 'Good' rating.
 Greater than or equal to 50%in Good Condition Percentage of Interstate Pavement in Poor Condition Pavement conditions are measures through field inspections.
 Pavements in 'Poor' condition need work due to either the ride quality or due to a structural deficiency.
 Less than or equal to 5% in Poor Condition Percentage of non-Interstate NHS Pavement in Good Condition Non-interstate NHS pavements in 'Good' condition will be evaluated for potential preservation treatments.
 Greater than or equal to 40% in Good Condition Percentage of non-Interstate NHS Pavement in Poor Non-interstate NHS pavements in 'Poor' condition need major maintenance.
 These will be evaluated for potential projects.
-Less than or equal to 12% in Poor Condition Percentage of NHS Bridges Classified as in Good Condition ified as in Good Good condition.
-Bridges rated as 'Fair' will be evaluated as to cost Percentage of NHS Bridges Classified as in Poor Condition Bridge conditions are based on the results of inspections on all Bridge structures.
+Less than or equal to 12% in Poor Condition Percentage of NHS Bridges Classified as in Good Condition Bridge Rated as 'Good' will be evaluated as the cost to maintain Good condition.
+Bridges rated as 'Fair' will be evaluated as to cost of replacement vs. Rehabilitation to bring the structure back to a condition of rating of Good Greater than or equal to 60% (NHS) in Good Condition Percentage of NHS Bridges Classified as in Poor Condition Bridge conditions are based on the results of inspections on all Bridge structures.
 Bridges rated as 'Poor' are safe to drive on; however, they are nearing a point where it is necessary to either replace the bridge or extend its service life through substantial rehabilitation investments.
 Less than or equal to 1.0% (NHS) in Poor Condition